 You’ll find the largest peak in Vermont here, with Mount Mansfield reaching 4,395 feet in the nearby distance as you reach the top of the skiable area at Stowe Mountain.

 That impressive vantage point will let you enjoy any run you choose down a vertical drop of 2,360 feet.
 An average snowfall of 314 inches makes for a reliable snowfall and there’s a wide variety of terrain to enjoy and explore.

 There are 12 different chairlifts that give you access to all of the runs on Stowe Mountain, which cover 485 acres of skiable terrain.
 That may not seem like much, but the name of the game here is long runs that you can cruise on from top to bottom of the mountain.

 It can get kind of crowded at the base area, but if you take a lift all the way to the top, you’ll have the ability to spread out and get away from the crowds.
 You can also find some solid dining, shopping, and accommodations at the base of Stowe Mountain.

 Whether you want a rustic ski lodge type of experience or some fine dining and luxury vacation living, the resort has a little bit of everything.

 Sugarbush is another great resort in Vermont.
 This doesn’t get as much attention as some of the other destinations in the state, but if skiing is your main priority, it has a lot to offer.

 Plus, you can access plenty of backcountry terrain nearby.
 That greatly expands the resort.
 It’s not the best option for beginner skiers, but intermediate and advanced ones will love it.

 Where do you like to ski in Vermont?
 Are there any places we missed?
-Let us know in the comments below.
+Let me know in the comments below.